Heavy quark potential and jet quenching parameter in a rotating D-instanton background: Jet quenching parameter

 where $\dot{r}=\frac{dr}{d\sigma}$, using Eq.(\ref{eq34}) and Eq.(\ref{eq35}), the action of the string is

 Similarly, the Lagrangian does not contain $\sigma$, we have

 Solving the above equation, we get

 according to the expression of $\dot{r}$, when $f(r)=0$, it is easy to get $\dot{r}=0$.
-In the other words, the turning point of the U-shaped string is at $r=r_{t}$.In the low energy limit ($C\rightarrow 0$), the action of the U-shaped string is
+In other words, the turning point of the U-shaped string is at $r=r_{t}$.
+In the low energy limit ($C\rightarrow 0$), the action of the U-shaped string is

-it represents the total energy of the quark pair.
-We need to subtract the energy of the free quark which can be calculated by the action of the straight string connecting the boundary and the horizon
+it represents the total energy of the quarkonium.
+We need to subtract the energy of the free quark which can be calculated by the action of the straight string connecting the boundary and the horizon .

 Combining the Eq.(\ref{eq43}), Eq.(\ref{eq49}) and Eq.(\ref{eq410}), the jet quenching parameter is